 Nobody Bleeds For The Dancer

 I was working near a cover band the other week.
-They had nice gear – definitely not like Tommy Iommi or Willy Nelson’s guitars.
+They had nice gear – definitely not like Tony Iommi or Willy Nelson’s bashed guitars.
 They also played “through” or “over” instead of “in” or “with” the songs.
 The guitarist, in particular, seemed to be particularly impressed with his Rock credidness.

 Rock & Roll (the 50’s Rockabilly type) has a very important rhythm, a hitch, a swing.
 Without it, it isn’t R&R at all.
 Important because the form is about dancing.
 Without the right flow, the music doesn’t work, you can’t dance to it.
 It loses its purpose.
 Same with Disco, Metal, Reggae.
 He murdered em all equally (noble chap that one).